 Q: My books are marked “unavailable”.
 Why?

-A: If you see that your book is marked “unavailable" it simply means that it is not in the membership program.
-There are two likely reasons for it to be not in the service:
+A: If you see that your book is marked “unavailable" it simply means that it is not in our subscriber library.
+There are two likely reasons it may not be available:

 - It is very short.
 Some very short books have been excluded.